Nord Stream 2: Germany unhappy with new US sanctions | DW | 14.06.2020

 Berlin says it regrets a US plan to expand sanctions on the Nord Stream 2 gas pipeline.
 US senators announced new sanctions on the project last week, saying the pipeline would boost Moscow’s influence in Europe.

-The German government on Sunday said it has "noted with regret" US plans to expand sanctions on the Nord Stream 2 gas pipeline between Russia and Germany.
+The German government on Sunday said it had "noted with regret" US plans to expand sanctions on the Nord Stream 2 gas pipeline between Russia and Germany.

 "New sanctions would constitute a serious interference in European energy security and EU sovereignty," a statement by the Foreign Ministry said.